julien-zigan/julien-zigan/README.md

 day to day problems???
 Well, why didn't you tell me sooner❓

 It was rather cumbersome to get there on my own, I can tell you!
 First, I had to learn discipline, so I spent five years in the army.
-Alas, that overdid it, so it took me a considarable time studying literature and philosophy to brush the abudant discipline off.
+Unfortunately, that overdid it, so it took me a considarable amount of time studying literature and philosophy to brush the abudant discipline off.
 Two years spent in Poland followed, learning a completely unfamiliar language (why not?) and working in customer service for an international e-commerce company.
 Back in Germany I worked two years in logistics and another two years in roofing.